mdimado/mdimadoo/blogs/talk.md

 This isn’t directed toward anyone else but myself.
 I need to improve in this area.
 I have to push myself to engage in conversations, express myself better.
 It’s something I know I need to work on.
 <br/>
 Now, here's what I planned for my second blog.
 Over the past week, I've been learning GitHub Actions, and this was for the <a href="https://github.com/muzaffarmhd/PipeOptimizer">pipeline optimizer</a> project that I mentioned in my first blog.
 From what I understood, the workflows created using GitHub Actions can be used to automate anything from integration to deployment to testing.
 I have created a <a href="https://github.com/mdimado/github-actions">GitHub repository</a> for learning GitHub Actions.
 These are the topics I've learned:
-Here’s your text with only grammar corrections and minimal changes:

 <br/>